A paradox from randomization-based causal inference: A Paradox From Neymanian and Fisherian Inference

 \subsection{Binary Outcomes}

-We close this section by investigating the special case with binary outcomes.
-Let $p_t= \bar{Y}(t)$ be the potential proportion and $\widehat{p}_t = \bar{Y}_t^{obs}$ be the sample proportion of one under treatment $t$.
-Define $\widehat{p} = \bar{Y}^{obs}$ as the proportion of one in all the observed outcomes.
+We close this section by investigating the special case with binary outcomes, for which more explicit results are available.
+Let $p_t= \bar{Y}(t)$ be the potential proportion and $\widehat{p}_t = \bar{Y}_t^{\obs}$ be the sample proportion of one under treatment $t$.
+Define $\widehat{p} = \bar{Y}^{\obs}$ as the proportion of one in all the observed outcomes.
 The results in the following corollary are special cases of Theorems \ref{thm::CLTneyman} to \ref{thm::diff}.

 \begin{corollary} Neyman's test is asymptotically equivalent to the ``unpooled'' test

 under $H_0(\text{Neyman})$; and Fisher's test is asymptotically equivalent to the ``pooled'' test

 under $H_0(\text{Fisher})$.
 The asymptotic difference between the two tests is due to